Feng Shui Basics

 Think care before symbolism

-A beautiful, well-kept corner usually carries a stronger abundance message than a more symbolic corner full of objects you do not actually enjoy or maintain.
+A beautiful, well-kept corner carries a stronger abundance message than a more symbolic corner full of objects you do not actually enjoy or maintain.

 Simple product directions that still feel like decor